department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 template: detail-page
 title: 2019 VA DIC Rates for Surviving Spouse and Child
 heading: 2019 VA DIC rates for surviving spouse and child
+display_title: DIC rates for surviving spouse and child
-display_title: View 2019 VA DIC rates for the surviving spouses and dependent children of Veterans.
+description: View 2019 VA DIC rates for the surviving spouses and dependent children of Veterans.
 These VA survivor benefits are tax exempt.
 This means you won't have to pay any taxes on your DIC (Dependency and Indemnity Compensation) payments.
-description:
 keywords: va dic rates, va dic rates 2019, va survivor benefits rates, dependency and indemnity compensation rates
 concurrence:
 spoke: Additional Resources